Statute Law Revision Act 1888: Legacy

-No order was made under the 1888 act which would have repealed the Schedule Part III statutes; instead they were all repealed in the UK by the Administration of Justice (Miscellaneous Provisions) Act 1938, which abolished all outlawry proceedings.
+No order was made under the act which would have repealed the schedule part III statutes; instead they were all repealed in the UK by sections 12 and 20(3) and (5) of, and schedule 4 to, the Administration of Justice (Miscellaneous Provisions) Act 1938, which abolished all outlawry proceedings.

 The rest of the act was repealed in the UK by the Statute Law (Repeals) Act 1989, but retained in the Republic of Ireland by the Statute Law Revision Act 2007.